Andrew Gachkar

-Andrew Gachkar (born November 4, 1988) is an American former professional football linebacker who played in the National Football League (NFL) for the San Diego Chargers, Dallas Cowboys and Carolina Panthers.
+Andrew Gachkar (born November 4, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL) for the San Diego Chargers, Dallas Cowboys, and Carolina Panthers.
 He was selected by the Chargers in the seventh round of the 2011 NFL draft.
-He played college football at the University of Missouri.
+He played college football for the Missouri Tigers.
+He is currently the assistant nickels coach at Vanderbilt.

 Early life

-Gachkar grew up in Overland Park, Kansas and attended Blue Valley West High School.
+Gachkar grew up in Overland Park, Kansas, and attended Blue Valley West High School.
 As a junior, he registered 83 tackles, 5 sacks, 2 interceptions (one returned for a touchdown) and 2 forced fumbles.

 As a senior, he was limited by a shoulder injury, but still managed to be a two-way player at running back and linebacker.
 He was rated the number 10 overall prospect in the state of Kansas by Super Prep.

 College career

 Gachkar accepted a football scholarship from the University of Missouri.
 As a true freshman, he appeared in 14 games, playing mainly on special teams.
 He made 16 defensive tackles and one forced fumble.

 As a sophomore, he recovered from four surgeries in the off-season, where he had a rib removed to alleviate blood clotting issues in his right arm and upper body.
 He appeared in 14 games as a backup, collecting 28 tackles (one for loss).

 As a junior, he started in 13 games at strongside linebacker, posting 80 tackles (second on the team), 3 sacks and 3 fumble recoveries (led the team).
 He was part of a defense that ranked 26th in the nation against the run (118.62-yard avg.).
 He had 4 tackles, one tackle, one forced fumble and 2 fumble recoveries against Nebraska.
 He made 9 tackles against Oklahoma State University.
 He had 10 tackles against Kansas State University.

 As a senior, he was moved to weakside linebacker to replace All-American Sean Weatherspoon.
 He started in 13 games, finishing with 51 tackles (led the team), 8.5 tackles for loss, one sack and 2 interceptions.
 He was a part of the number one scoring defense in the nation.